keptn/keptn.github.io/content/community/contributing/index.md

 * Share news about Keptn features and its community through your network and social media.

-If you are interested in Keptn advocacy and/or want to promote your content, join the `#advocacy-and-outreach` channel on the Keptn Slack.
+If you are interested in Keptn advocacy and/or want to promote your content, join the `#community-and-outreach` channel on the Keptn Slack.

 ## Donations